The-FinAI/Fino1/README.md

 ### 🏗️ How to Train Fino1
 Refer to [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1), we applied two-stage way to train our Fino1 model
 - **Stage 1: Supervised Fine-Tuning (SFT)**
+We use [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1) for SFT, please check the code for more training details.
 - **Stage 2: Reinforcement Learning (RL)**

-We provide a simple PPO script using the [trl](https://github.com/huggingface/trl) library.
-Below is an example for training an 8B model with PPO on an 8-GPU A100 machine.
-Ensure you first download [medical verifier](https://huggingface.co/FreedomIntelligence/medical_o1_verifier_3B) as the reward model.

-Please check [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1) for more training details.
+We use the code from [open-r1](https://github.com/huggingface/open-r1.git) for the GRPO, please check the code for more training details.

 # 🎯 Evaluation of all models